pete-machine/torchbricks/README.md

 ## Motivation

 The main motivation:
-- Sharable models: Packing model parts, metrics, loss-functions and visualization into a single recipe, makes the model more sharable to other projects and supports sharing model for different use cases such as: Only inference, inference+visualizations and training+metrics+losses.
+- Sharable models: Packing model parts, metrics, loss-functions and visualizations into a single recipe, makes the model more sharable to other projects and supports sharing models for different use cases such as: Only inference, inference+visualizations and training+metrics+losses.
 - Shareable Parts: The brick collection encourage users to decouples parts and making also each part more sharable.
 - Multiple tasks: Makes it easier to add and remove tasks.
 Each task can be expressed by model parts in a dictionary, we can easily add/remove them to a brick collection.
 - By packing model modules, metrics, loss-functions and visualization into a single brick collection, we can more easily inject it into your custom trainer and evaluation without doing per task/model modifications.
 - Your model is **not** required to only return logits.
 Some training frameworks expect you to only return logits - values that go into